Markela-prog/Routing/README.md

 We need to place a markup and use special directive `<router-outlet />` to render component

+Child routes need a separate router outlet in the parent component

 <br>

 **Use routerLink in anchor tag instead of href** `<a routerLink="/tasks">`